Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 **PROJECT OUTLINE & OBJECTIVES:**

 This project concerns the timeless and still very relevant Fisher Iris dataset.
-The project entails researching the dataset, and the writing documentation and Python code based on the research.
+The project entails researching the dataset, and writing documentation and Python code based on that research.

-The project attempts to break down the following outlined suggestions and requirements into smaller tasks which are easier to solve and plug them together prior to their indiviudal completion:
+The project attempts to break down the outlined requirements below into smaller tasks which are easier to solve and plug them together following to their indiviudal completion:

 1. Research background information about the data set and write a summary about it.